 Panagbenga is a flower festival celebrated in Baguio City in the far North of Philippines.
-Tagalog Wikepedia calls it "Pista ng mga Bulaklak ng Baguio" which means abundance of beautifully-colored flowers and in the Kankanaey term, it means season of blooming.
+Tagalog Wikepedia calls it "Pista ng mga Bulaklak ng Baguio" which means abundance of beautifully-colored flowers.
+In the Kankanaey term, it means season of blooming.
+For many weddings in the Philippines, it is a festival of prospect flowers to use in celebration and honeymoon.
 It also reflects the spirit and values of the people and the tradition of the highlands in the Cordillera.
-This fiesta serves as a sign and proof that indeed, the most beautiful flowers of Dangwa comes from this part of the country, filled with cool fog, making it the most ideal place to retire in the Philippines. (full photo credits to whatsupbaguio facebook)
+This fiesta serves as a sign and proof that indeed, the most beautiful flowers of Dangwa comes from this part of the country, filled with cool fog, making it the most ideal place to retire in the Philippines. (full photo credits to whatsupbaguio facebook below)

 Tourists flock and visit Baguio yearly in search for affordable hotels to stay in Baguio or get a room accommodation that is within the vicinity of the parade route according to the official government website.
 Some would prefer a cheaper option by renting a transient house to celebrate and witness the traditional feast and they party, drink and take pictures during this month-long celebration during February.